-Annexure A to the Independent Auditors' Report - 31 March 2020 (Continued)
+Annexure A to the Independent Auditors' Report - 31 March 2021 (Continued)

 - (vi) The Central Government has not prescribed the maintenance of cost records under Section 148(1) of the Act for any of the activities carried out by the Company.
-Accordingly, paragraph 3 (vi) of the Order is not applicable to the Company. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Income tax, Goods and Service tax, Provident fund, Professional tax, Cess and other material statutory dues have been regularly deposited during the year by the Company with the appropriate authorities.
+Accordingly, paragraph 3 (vi) of the Order is not applicable to the Company. - (vii) (a) According to the information and explanations given to us and on the basis of our examination of records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Professional tax, Cess, and other material statutory dues have been regularly deposited during the year by the Company with the appropriate authorities.
+According to the information and explanations given to us and on the basis of our examination of records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Provident fund, Goods and Service Tax and Income Tax dues have not generally been regularly deposited during the year by the Company with the appropriate authorities though the delays in deposit have not been serious.
 As explained to us, the Company did not have any dues on account of Employees' State Insurance.

-According to the information and explanations given to us, no undisputed amounts payable in respect of Income-tax, Goods and Service tax, Provident Fund, Professional tax, Cess and other material statutory dues were in arrears as at 31 March 2020 for a period of more than six months from the date they became payable except as stated below:
+According to the information and explanations given to us, no undisputed amounts payable in respect of Income-tax, Goods and Service tax, Provident Fund, Professional tax, Cess and other material statutory dues were in arrears as at 31 March 2021 for a period of more than six months from the date they became payable except the following:-

-Name of the Statute Nature of the Dues Amou nt (in lakhs) Period to which the amount relates Due Date Date of pay ment Remarks Employees' Provident Funds and Miscellaneou s Provisions Act, 1952 Provide nt Fund 0.53 April 2019 to September 2019 Various Not yet paid The Company has made provision as per the Supreme Court Order.
+Name of the Statute Nature of the Dues Amount (in lakhs) Period to which the amount relates Due Date Date of payme nt Remarks Employees' Provident Funds and Miscellaneous Provisions Act, 1952 Provident Fund 1.34 April 2019 to August 2020 Various In June 2021 The Company has made provision as per the Supreme Court Order

-- (b) According to the information and explanations given to us, there are no dues of Income Tax and Goods and Service tax as at 31 March 2020, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowings to bank and financial institution during the year.
-The Company has availed moratorium on repayment of loans and interest thereon from banks and financial institution based on the circular issued Reserve Bank of India and accordingly, repayment of dues from banks and financial institution falling due has not been considered for the moratorium period.
+- (b) According to the information and explanations given to us, there are no dues of Income Tax and Goods and Service tax as at 31 March 2021, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) In our opinion and according to the information and explanations given to us, the Company has not defaulted in repayment of loans or borrowings to bank during the year.
 The Company did not have any dues to debenture holders and loan or borrowings from government during the year. - (ix) According to the information and explanations given to us and based on our examination of the records of the Company, the Company has not raised any moneys by way of initial public offer or further public offer (including debt instruments) during the year.
-In our opinion and according to the information and explanations given to us, the term loans taken by the Company have been applied for the purpose for which they are raised. - (x) During the course of our examination of the books and records of the Company, carried out in accordance with the generally accepted auditing practices in India, and according to the information and explanations given to us, we have neither come across any instance of material fraud by the Company or on the Company by its officers or employees, noticed or reported during the year, nor have we been informed of any such case by the management.
+In our opinion and according to the information and explanations given to us, the term loans taken by the Company have been applied for the purpose for which they are raised.